You are here:

 Meet Our International Faculty & Staff

-Dr. Augustin A. Bocco, Assistant Professor of French and Coordinator of International Student Services
+Dr. Augustin A. Bocco, Assistant Professor of French and Director of Multicultural Studies

 Dr. Augustin Amevi Bocco is originally from Togo, West-Africa.
 After studying Linguistics at the University of Lomé, Togo, Dr. Bocco was forced to leave his home country because of his involvement in the students’ protest against the Togolese government for the improvement of the students’ and teachers’ working conditions as well as for democracy and freedom at the university and in the nation as a whole.